-Salou’s Torre Vella, also known as Torre de Barenys or Torre de Carles V, is one of the most relevant architectural constructions of the capital city of the Costa Daurada.
+Torre Vella in Salou, also known as Torre de Barenys or Torre de Carles V in the past, is one of the most important architectural constructions in capital of Costa Daurada.
+Do you know it?

-We do recommend that you discover this building, erected during the Renaissance, onto a 10-metre-squared base.
-The construction of Torre Vella was made during the 16th century in the area of Barenys, under the orders of Archbishop of Tarragona, Pere de Cardona, who wanted to create a protected area that would stop the attacks of the pirates.
+This spectacular building ─constructed in the Renaissance─ has a squared 10-metre floor.
+Torre Vella was built in the 16th century in the Barenys area, under the rule of the Archbishop of Tarragona, Pere de Cardona, who wanted a protected space away from the attack of pirates.

 In the 18th century, the annexed typical Catalan country house was built and attached to the main tower through a bridge.
 Today, Torre Vella in Salou ─which went through a number of restorations─ has three floors accessible by a spiral staircase made of stone.

 Nowadays, the Torre Vella’s first floor hosts ─permanently─ the Museum of Enamel.
 Both central and bottom floor are used as the venue for various temporary exhibitions.

 Also, the property ─where you’ll find some beautiful gardens, as well as a statue built after “sardanes”─ can be hired for weddings.

 And so, are you going to miss the Torre Vella next time you visit Salou?